 Our Analysis and Test Results

 In 2003, Christian Pihale's wife Ruth gave birth to two children back to back.
 Knowing she would have to get up throughout the night repeatedly, Ruth asked for help.
 Because traditional co-sleeping can be dangerous, Christian designed a solution for Ruth to keep the babies close so she could stay in bed and still meet their needs.
 Christian's vision became the babybay bedside sleeper answering the need for parents to keep their children close, safe, healthy, and happy. babybay® is an internationally best-selling product.

 Ease of Use

-Ease of use includes the features and functions you will use on a daily basis.
+Ease of use includes the features and functions you will use daily.

 This bassinet is very accessible even while you stay in bed.
-The product is designed to work with beds of various heights, and the lower side wall means getting baby in and out, or comforting baby while you rest, should be no problem.
-The product attaches to your bed via a flat portion (above left) on the opposite side of the parent bed connected to a long adjustable strap (above right) connected to the sides of the bassinet.
+The product will work with beds of various heights, and the lower sidewall means getting baby in and out, or comforting baby while you rest, should be no problem.
+The product has a system that allows it to safely attach to your bed.
+A long strap connects to the legs of the bassinet and runs underneath the parent mattress.
+The belt is kept taut by using a flat wooden addition on the opposite side of the parent bed.
+This structure holds the babybay snug against the parent bed and eliminates the risk of tipping